VoxelCubes/AdvancedAsciiArt/README.md

 * **Mix_threshold** _Affects the mix metric._ Can be a percentage when in the range of ]0, 1[ or
   an absolute value for values >= 1.
 This determines how many of the best candidates of the lum metric to present to the dct metric.

+## Text Output Calibration
+When pasting art as text into another program, the character and line spacing may change.
+To correct distortions, it is best tweak the scale factors.
+In order to find the optimal values, you can use the _testbox.png_ image to find what values preserve its square shape.
+For Discord, I've found that a width of 1.1 and a height of 0.6 are pretty good.

 ## TODO:
-- [ ] Allow for plain text output (Only works with monospace fonts)
+- [x] Allow for plain text output (Only works with monospace fonts)